miracuse/miracuse.github.io/docs/gm_pages/setting_difficulty_levels.md

 2. Someone with a +0 in the matching Skill will have a 30% chance of success

 Players are rewarded for working towards their characters' strengths, while those rolling without a Skill understand that success is a risky proposition.
+This helps encourage Players to roleplay their characters; the brainy Alchemist will actively look for ways to approach problems with Knowledge and Perception.

 ### Narrative Context

 The difficulty of tasks depend on context.
 Swimming across a river could be a **Proficient (+1)** task, but doing it in metal armor is easily a **Professional (+2)** task.
 Don't be afraid to adjust the threshold up or down according to the context of the situation.

 Likewise, in situations where conditions are unusually favorable, make use of Advantage.
 You might use Advantage to reward a Player that pulls out climbing gear when scaling a cliffside, or to empower a Mage that's drawing energy off a magical crystal they found.

+---

 ### Advanced Approaches